vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 · manufactared images of gods nikam 1177, 1348. for sale 36.

-Max-Müller, bis Jate ( hypotheti Magsalaparta 147, 743, 775 cal) for the Vedic period, 497,
+Max-Mūller, bis Jate ( hypotheti Magsalaparta 147, 743, 775 cal) for the Vedic period, 497,

 (dreacas ), 969a ( on Abhiras ).
 513, 882 ; his date for Amara.
 Maxims (some Nyāyas ), gene kośa 840n; remarks against